tom6931/PSSS/README.md

 ElasticBLAST can search an NCBI provided database or one that you provide.

-The section below presents a quick overview of ElasticBLAST that is required for the hackathon.
+We describe how to run ElasticBLAST in a couple of different modes.
 The full ElasticBLAST documentation is [here](https://blast.ncbi.nlm.nih.gov/doc/elastic-blast/elasticblast.html).

+## Running BLASTN (DNA-DNA)

 First, you need to install and enable ElasticBLAST: